Why you should visit a Botanical Garden.

 There are also a billion varieties of houseplants, like certain orchids, that are unfit for homes, but thrive in conservatories.
 The only way you would be able to experience exotic and rare plants like these is in a botanical garden.

-While in Massachusetts, I specifically sought out the Smith College Conservatory in South Hampton.
+While in Massachusetts, I specifically sought out the Smith College Conservatory in North Hampton.
 The air was humid and warm, and had a calming scent of earth and dew.

 In all, it contained several rooms which housed plants of specific origin and habitat.
 Like a goofy tourist, I wandered room to room, camera in hand, more excited than a toddler on Christmas morning.